blue0513/rspec-on-iterm.el/README.md

 Execute Rspec on iTerm2 using Emacs!!

+## WIP

+It depends on other source codes in gist.
+Look at the comments in `rspec-on-iterm.el`, and add some extra `.el` on your `.emacs.d`.

 ## How It Works

 1. Set the cursor on the line you want to test, in your spec.rb file.